-Once drill core was sawed, one half was retained for future reference and the other half was sent to ALS Minerals (formerly ALS Chemex) in Vancouver for analyses.
-Shipment of core samples from the Bornite camp occurred whenever backhaul capacity was available on the chartered aircraft, which was generally 5 to 6 days a week.
-Rice bags, containing two to four individual poly-bagged core samples, were marked and labeled with the ALS Minerals address, project name (Bornite), drill hole number, bag number, and sample numbers enclosed.
-Rice bags were secured with a pre-numbered plastic security tie, assembled into loads for transport by chartered flights on a commercial airline to Fairbanks, and directly delivered by a contracted expeditor to the ALS Minerals preparation facility in Fairbanks.
-In addition to the core samples, control samples were inserted into the shipments at the rate of one standard, one blank and one duplicate per

-17 core samples.
+Once drill core was sawed in half, one half was retained for future reference and the other half was sent to ALS Minerals (formerly ALS Chemex) in Vancouver, BC for analyses.
+Core samples were shipped from the Bornite Camp when backhaul capacity was available on the chartered aircraft; this was generally five to six days a week.
+Rice bags, containing two to four individual poly-bagged core samples, were marked and labeled with the ALS Minerals address, project name (Bornite), drill hole number, bag number, and the enclosed sample numbers.
+Rice bags were secured with a prenumbered plastic security tie, assembled into loads for transport by chartered flights on a commercial airline to Fairbanks, Alaska, and delivered directly to the ALS Minerals preparation facility by a contracted expeditor.
+Core samples were also inserted into these shipments at the rate of one standard, one blank and one duplicate per 17 core samples.
 Samples were logged into a tracking system on arrival at ALS Minerals, and weighed.
-Samples were then crushed, dried, and a 250 g split was pulverized to greater than 85% passing 75 μ m.
+Samples were then crushed, dried, and a 250 g split was pulverized to greater than 85% passing 75 μm.